Yuhan-Fei/Yuhan-Fei.github.io/_pages/about.md

 Research Interests
 ======
 <p align="justify" >
 With an interdisciplinary background spanning computer science, bioinformatics, and biology, Dr. Fei’s research lies at the intersection of artificial intelligence and biomedicine.
-He integrates computational (dry-lab) and experimental (wet-lab) approaches to develop AI-driven frameworks for drug discovery and validation, aiming to accelerate the discovery and functional characterization of novel therapeutics for cancer and other diseases, including:
+He integrates computational (dry-lab) and experimental (wet-lab) approaches to develop AI-driven frameworks for drug discovery and validation, aiming to accelerate the discovery and functional characterization of novel therapeutics for cancer and other diseases.
+His research primarily focuses on the following four directions:
 </p>
-1) Discovery of RNA-targeting small molecule drug
+1) Discovery of RNA-targeting small molecule drug;
-2) Optimization of mRNA vaccines
+2) Optimization of mRNA vaccines;
-3) Design of peptide-based drugs
+3) Design of peptide-based drugs;
 4) Modeling of AI virtual cells